-We were approached Bea Mocci, founder and director of Statements, with the idea of creating a single search platform for all the word's fashion brands who are looking to improve the planet and improve the working conditions of the people who make our clothing.
+We were approached Bea Mocci, founder and director of Statements, who had the ultimate goal of creating a single search platform for fashion brands who are looking to improve the planet and improve the working conditions of the people who make our clothing.

 The main challenge was in designing a website that was not only functional and effective for the front-end user, but also for the client on the back-end, so that thousands of products from hundreds of different websites could be easily imported and managed totally hassle-free.